 All regulations and rules or procedures contained in this official BULLETIN apply to all programs in the Graduate Division.
-For all non-academic matters, graduate students are governed by the Loyola Marymount University Conduct Code.
-Question of interpretation and application in individual cases should be presented through written petition to the Chair, Graduate Council.
+For all non-academic matters, graduate students are governed by the Loyola Marymount University Student Conduct Code found in the Community Standards booklet.
+The booklet can be found on Manegate (http://manegate.lmu.edu).

+Ouestion of interpretation and application in individual cases should be presented through written petition to the Chair, Graduate Council.